Sausage and Peppers

 • Onions – are another part of this classic combo and I like to use red onions for their color.
 But you can use any onion you’d like here as well.

 • Garlic Cloves – minced fresh garlic is the ultimate here.
 But if you’re really in a rush/pinch a bit of garlic powder/garlic granules works here as well.
-I don’t recommend pre-minced garlic or anything the comes in a jar.
+I don’t recommend pre-minced garlic or anything that comes in a jar.
 Garlic granules will taste way better than pre-minced!
 I use the ratio of 1/2 teaspoon garlic granules to 1 clove of fresh garlic.

 • Herbs – I used Italian seasoning to keep things easy and to go along with the sausage.
 But if you have fresh herbs around, both thyme and rosemary are really tasty too.
 The ratio of dried to fresh is 1:3.
 So for the 1 teaspoon of dried herbs called for, you’d use 1 tablespoon of fresh herbs.